QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/mingw/README.md

    If it shows `0000000000200000` (2MB), that's the problem.

 **Recommendation:** Do not rely on the stock MSYS2 QE package for production; rebuild with `--stack` flag.

-## Patches

-The build process uses patches from the [MSYS2 MINGW-packages repository](https://github.com/msys2/MINGW-packages/tree/master/mingw-w64-quantum-espresso) to fix MinGW-specific build issues.
-These patches are stored locally in `toolchains/quantum_espresso/windows/mingw/patches/`.

-See `toolchains/quantum_espresso/windows/mingw/patches/README.md` for details about each patch.

-## CI Build (CMake)

-The CI workflow (`.github/workflows/qe-windows-mingw.yml`) uses CMake instead of the configure script.
-For CMake-based builds, see the workflow file for the exact configuration options used.

-## Migration from Intel oneAPI

-This toolchain replaces the previous Intel oneAPI/ifort/MS-MPI based Windows builds.
-The MinGW-w64 toolchain provides:

-- Open-source compiler (gfortran)
-- No proprietary dependencies
-- Better compatibility with open-source scientific software
-- Easier redistribution (no Intel license restrictions)